Class Action 101 - The Basics

 Numerosity, Commonality, Typicality and Adequacy of Representation

-These four concepts, numerosity, commonality, typicality and adequacy of representation, are the core modern principles a court considers determining if a viable class action exists.
-Sometimes these concepts overlap making understanding difficult for attorneys and layman alike.
+These four concepts, numerosity, commonality, typicality, and adequacy of representation, are the core modern principles a court considers determining if a viable class action exists.
+Sometimes these concepts overlap, making understanding difficult for attorneys and layman alike.
 Indeed, trial courts are sometimes overruled by the higher appeals courts on these issues.

 Numerosity involves the issue of so many class members that addressing their claims individually is deemed ‘impracticable’ from a judicial administration point of view.
 In the eyes of the courts, having all members claims appear in their own name in a single lawsuit is the usual preferred mode of litigation --- not class actions.
-However, when it would ‘inequitable’ or ‘impractical’ to have every member appear in court then a class action can be deemed appropriate.
-But ‘impracticable’ does not mean ‘impossible’.
-The usual context is unknown class members that cannot be identified at the time of ‘certification’ without follow up class action procedures, meaning the court determines a class action is viable and the members can be identified afterwards (the reason you are receiving a court notice from Simpluris or another class action administrator).
+However, when it would ‘inequitable’ or ‘impractical’ to have every member appear in court, then a class action can be deemed appropriate.
+But ‘impracticable’ does not mean ‘impossible.’
+The usual context is unknown class members that cannot be identified at the time of ‘certification’ without follow up class action procedures, meaning the court determines a class action is viable, and the members can be identified afterward (the reason you are receiving a court notice from Simpluris or another class action administrator).